How to Create Cornerstone Content That Google Loves

 1. Keywords

-Taking into account the above, and what we know about keyword research, choose the most appropriate keyword phrase for your content.
-In other words, what is the relevant question that searchers are asking that your content and business will answer?
+In other words, what is the relevant question that searchers ask that your content and business will answer?

 Will answering that question aid a visitor to your site in getting the most out of the experience?
 Are enough people asking that question to make ambitiously answering it worthwhile?

-2. Title Tags and Headline
+2. Title tags and headline

 There’s a lot of debate among SEO practitioners about what works and what doesn’t, but no one disputes the importance of using your targeted keyword phrase in your title tag.
-Search engines want to offer relevant results, so those results should prominently reflect the words the searcher is using in the title of the page.

-But remember also, the title tag is a headline.
-You want to speak back to the prospective reader in their own chosen words.
-Plus, you want to wrap those words in a compelling headline structure that promises to answer the exact question the searcher is asking with the query.
+Plus, you want to wrap those words in a compelling headline structure that promises to answer the exact question the searcher asks with the query.

 And finally, writing the perfect headline makes it more likely that someone will simply use your title to link back to you.
 To the extent link anchor text is a component of a particular search algorithm, this can only help.

-Can a 500 word article rank well for a competitive search term all by itself?
 Absolutely, because a lot of what determines how well a page ranks depends on the overall authority and age of the website it appears on.
 And perhaps for some topics, a short explanation is all that’s really required from a user-gratification standpoint.

 But if you have a newer website trying to rank for a competitive search term, you’ll need links from other authoritative sources to make it happen.
 That means your content must be impressive, both in quality and in scope.

-If you’re going to be ambitious in scope with your content, it makes sense to make things easy on the reader from a usability standpoint.
 A landing page is designed to instantly communicate what’s going on to the visitor as soon as they arrive, and also acts as a table of contents (via links to each part) that increases clarity.

 Here are some of the benefits of the landing page approach: